We take our Safeguarding responsibilities seriously. We are committed to keeping all of our children safe.

 Every member of our school staff is responsible for safeguarding our children.
 They understand this, and are vigilant in their duty.
 We have a designated Safeguarding Team (listed below) to whom staff members report their concerns.

 We follow procedures and guidance set out by Derbyshire County Council and the Derbyshire Safeguarding Children Board.
-We have systems in place to share concerns regarding children's welfare with our safeguarding leads, with parents, and with relevant external agencies.
+We have systems in place to share concerns regarding children's welfare with our Safeguarding Leads, with parents, and with relevant external agencies.
 Should the need arise, our legal duty to safeguard our children may give us cause to consult with (and take advice from) Children's Social Care, the police, our school nurse, and Multi-Agency Teams.
-By working closely with our partner agencies, we can continue to offer a safe learning environment for all our children.
-School use a program called MyConcern to register any Safeguarding concerns for children within school.
+By working closely with our partner agencies, we can continue to provide a safe learning environment for our children.
+We use a system called MyConcern to register any Safeguarding concerns, and then act upon them appropriately.

 Starting Point (for all safeguarding concerns)